 From Script to Screen

 Tim works as a fully committed collaborator to usher your vision from script to screen.
-He harbors a passion to capturing our world’s emotional truth via narrative or documentary filmmaking.
+He harbors a passion to capture our world’s emotional truth via narrative or documentary filmmaking.
 To do this, he specializes in visual storytelling from a perspective of the entire filmmaking workflow.
-Capturing that pure, fleeting, emotional moment on set requires a keen eye supported by the infrastructure of look development, image control throughout the entire filmmaking process, and production management on set and off.
+Capturing that pure, fleeting, emotional moment on set or in real life requires a keen eye supported by the infrastructure of look development, image control throughout the entire filmmaking process, and production management on set and off.
 From an artistic, technical, and team management standpoint, he has extensive experience in guiding images from conception to screening and has built up relationships with camera houses (Panavision, Clairmont, Revolution Cinema Rentals, CamTec, EVSonline, Hollywood Camera), lighting & grip houses, camera and lighting crews, and post facilities (Deluxe/EFilm/Company3, Fotokem).

 Tim is a Los Angeles-based cinematographer working in the film & TV industry primarily as a director of photography on narrative and documentary projects.
 His list of commercial clients include: Disney Interactive, The Lucent Dossier Experience, and NBC Universal.
 He also has worked as a camera operator, gaffer, AC, DIT, post-production color consultant for the American Film Institute (AFI), colorist, and stills photographer and has taught cinematography classes and seminars at AFI, Chapman University, Woodbury University, and Revolution Cinema Rentals.